zotonic/zotonic/doc/dev/releasenotes/rel_0.9.1.rst

 * controller_api: Fix throwing a 404 error when service module not is found
 * core: Fix use of hostname in startup / management scripts
 * core: Include the request hostname in a dispatch rewrite notification
-* core: Keep file extension when it is allowed for the file's mime type
+* core: Keep file extension when it is allowed for the file’s mime type
 * doc: Add paragraph about multiple assignments to `with` tag docs
 * doc: Add some documentation about startup environment variables
 * doc: Document how to override TinyMCE options